Grassroots: Barry Goldwater 1964 presidential campaign

 The junior senator from Arizona and standard-bearer of conservative Republicans, Barry Goldwater announced his candidacy on January 3, 1964.
-Goldwater focused on goals such as reducing the size of the federal government, lowering taxes, promoting free enterprise and a strong commitment to U.S. global leadership and fighting communism; which appealed strongly to conservatives in the Republican Party.
+Goldwater focused on goals such as reducing the size of the federal government, lowering taxes, promoting free enterprise, and a strong commitment to U.S. global leadership and fighting communism, which appealed strongly to conservatives in the Republican Party.

 Despite vehement opposition from the leaders of his party's dominant moderate-liberal wing, such as New York governor Nelson Rockefeller and Michigan governor George Romney; Goldwater secured the Republican nomination.
-He sparked a grassroots movement among young conservatives by presenting himself as honest, committed and a genuine politician.
+He sparked a grassroots movement among young conservatives by presenting himself as honest, committed, and a genuine politician.
 The majority of his campaign donations were made by individual supporters; and only one-third of donations were greater than $500.

-Bernie Sanders 2016 presidential campaign

-The junior United States senator and former Representative from Vermont, Bernie Sanders, formally announced his 2016 presidential campaign on May 26, 2015 on the foundation of reversing "obscene levels" of income and wealth inequality.
-Sanders stated that he would run an issue-oriented and positive campaign, focusing his efforts on getting corporate money out of politics, raising taxes on the wealthy, guaranteeing tuition-free higher education, incorporating a single-payer healthcare system, fighting against climate change and other key issues.

-Sanders didn't have the resources to run a massive presidential campaign across the United States, so he utilized passionate volunteer organizers across the nation to build the movement.
-Millions inspired by Sanders were able to elevate the campaign to challenge the Democratic front-runner, former Secretary of State Hillary Clinton, before ultimately losing.
-Sanders used his grassroots campaign to receive more than 7 million individual contributions averaging $27, effectively breaking Barack Obama's previous individual contribution record in 2008.
+Earth Hour

+Earth Hour is a world wide movement aimed to bring awareness to environmental issues.
+It started in Sydney, Australia in 2007 as a mass electrical outage that the citizens participated in.
+The World Wild Life (WWF) also has an Earth Hour, WWF has more than just the electrical stoppage for the hour in March.
+While the day for the outage does change it typically lands anywhere from March 20 to March 31.
+Many countries take part of Earth Hour ranging all over the globe, such as Colombia, Australia, Pakistan.
+Corporations like Hard Rock International and governments have also taken part in Earth Hour.
+The movement is online as well, using #EarthHour on social media platforms.
+Earth Hour is also focused on more local efforts in climate advocacy in different countries.
+Earth Hour is still on going to date with no visible plans of slowing campaigning.

 UK grassroots aid movement

-In 2015 the refugee crisis became front-page news across the world.
-Affected by images of the plight of refugees arriving and travelling across Europe, the grassroots aid movement (otherwise known as the people-to-people or people solidarity movement), consisting of thousands of private individuals with no prior NGO experience, began in earnest to self-organise and form groups taking aid to areas of displaced persons.
+In 2015, the refugee crisis became front-page news across the world.
+Affected by images of the plight of refugees arriving and travelling across Europe, the grassroots aid movement (otherwise known as the people-to-people or people solidarity movement), consisting of thousands of private individuals with no prior NGO experience, began in earnest to self-organized and form groups taking aid to areas of displaced persons.
 The first wave of early responders reached camps in Calais and Dunkirk in August 2015 and joined forces with existing local charities supporting the inhabitants there.
-Other volunteers journeyed to support refugees across the Balkans, Macedonia and the Greek islands.
+Other volunteers journeyed to support refugees across the Balkans, Macedonia, and the Greek islands.
 Grassroots aid filled voids and saved lives by plugging gaps in the system between governments and existing charities.